 "Our services are always free and we welcome questions anytime."

 Doctorate from BYU in Statistics & Research

-A retired career Marine Captain, and a retired 25-year university professor of statistics and research from the University of Redlands, Dr. Larry Sunn consults free of charge, along with Dr. Steven Grainger, with area residents interested in rain harvesting systems.
-Dr. Sunn serves his community as a member of Comal Trinity Groundwater Conservation District’s Board of Directors from 2015 to 2023; he is currently a Director on the Board of the HISCentre, and he is President of the Bulverde Community Park Association.
+A retired career Marine Captain, and a retired 25-year university professor of statistics and research from the University of Redlands, Dr. Larry Sunn consults free of charge, with area residents interested in rain harvesting systems.
+Dr. Sunn served his community as a member of Comal Trinity Groundwater Conservation District’s Board of Directors from 2015 to 2023; he is currently a Director on the Board of the HISCentre, and at this time he is President of the Bulverde Community Park Association.
 He and his wife of 60 years have lived on the west side of Bulverde for past 23 years.
 Informed early in his life that he could become whatever he wanted to become, Dr. Sunn chooses to be a Supreme Commander.

 Dr. Sunn's Rain Harvesting Systems

 I have rain catchment systems on four structures; I harvest up to 186,000 gallons of water per year--we get an average of 30 inches of rain here in Comal County.
 My system was developed and installed with the consulting help of Dr. Steven Grainger.
 Here are some quick guidelines he had me think through when designing my two rainwater harvesting systems:

 Direct: Establish gutters, tank elevation for gravity feeds, and consider both wet or dry conveyance piping captures for my rooftop water.
 I have both wet and dry conveyance.